Montessori Mom

 Introduce the letter p

 Continue to introduce the sandpaper letters, p, d, and so on.
-Many children know the name of the letters so it is okay to introduce them with the name, then the letter's sound.
+To motivate your child, teach him or her the letters in his or her name.
 Use the hard consonants and short vowel sounds.
 Use the 3 period lesson.

 Science Time: